-"Medically Necessary" or "Medical Necessity" shall mean health care services that a Provider, exercising prudent clinical judgment, would provide to a patient for the purpose of preventing, evaluating, diagnosing, or treating an illness, injury, or disease of its symptoms, and that are: (a) in accordance with generally accepted standards of medical practice; (b) clinically appropriate, in terms of type, frequency, extent, site, and duration, and considered effective for the patient's illness, injury, or disease; and (c) not primarily for the convenience of the patient, Provider, or other health care professional and not more costly than an alternative service or sequence of services at least as likely to produce equivalent therapeutic or diagnostic results as to the diagnosis or treatment of that patient's illness, injury, or disease.
-For these purposes, "generally accepted standards of medical practice" means standards that are based on credible scientific evidence published in peer-reviewed medical literature generally recognized by the relevant medical community, Provider Specialty Society recommendations, and the views of Providers practicing in relevant clinical areas and any other relevant factor.
+"Medically Necessary" or "Medical Necessity" refers to, or describes, a health care service that a health care Provider, exercising prudent clinical judgment, would provide to a covered person for the purpose of evaluating, diagnosing, or treating an illness, injury, disease, or his or her symptoms and that is, in accordance with the generally accepted standards of medical practice, clinically appropriate in terms of type, frequency, extent, site, and duration, and is considered effective for the covered person's illness, injury, or disease.
+The service is not primarily for the convenience of the covered person or the health care Provider, not more costly than an alternative service or sequence of services, and at least as likely to produce equivalent therapeutic or diagnostic results as to the diagnosis or treatment of that covered person's illness, injury, or disease.